-Despite the important role of EPA Science and Technology in the federal government's ability to ensure that people have clean air and water, funding for its programs in recent years has remained significantly lower than the level enacted in FY 2010.
-Although President Biden proposed to increase EPA's Science and Technology budget by 15 percent in FY 2023, Congress provided only a 7 percent increase.
-Strong increases in funding are needed for programs such as the Science to Achieve Results (STAR) Research Grants Program, which supports extramural research that advances EPA's mission to protect human health and the environment, and the Global Change Research program, which develops scientific information that allows policy makers, stakeholders, and society to respond to climate change.
+Despite the important role of EPA Science and Technology in the federal government's ability to ensure that people have clean air and water, funding for this account in recent years has remained significantly lower than its peak of \$846 million in FY 2010.
+Notably, in FY 2024, EPA's Science and Technology budget was reduced by nearly 6 percent to \$758 million.
+Strong increases in funding are needed for programs such as the consistently under-funded Science to Achieve Results (STAR) Research Grants Program, which supports extramural research that advances EPA's mission to protect human health and the environment, and the Global Change Research program, which develops scientific information that allows policy makers, stakeholders, and society to respond to climate change.

-Please provide at least \$967.8 million in FY 2024 to support scientific research at the EPA.
+Please provide at least \$876 million in FY 2025 to support scientific research at the EPA.
 This much needed increase will allow the agency to provide resources for efforts to protect and restore our nation's natural resources.